 Securing a Solid Stock Position

-Once you’ve secured your position, you can actually get to buying stocks.
+Once you’ve secured your position, you can actually get to buying pool table.
 One mistake you will want to avoid is to join a buying rush heedlessly.
 Sometimes these rushes are caused by hype, and thus they could crash easily.
 Make sure you know the tricks of how to read and interpret stock charts so you can see if buying is justified or just a lemming rush.